 Dough

-- Place the loaves in parchment lined or greased loaf pans.
 Mist with spray oil and cover with plastic wrap.
-Let rise for 60-90 minutes or until nearly doubled in size.
+Let rise for 60-90 minutes or until nearly doubled in size. - Preheat oven to 350 degrees F.

-- Preheat oven to 350 degrees.
-Whisk egg with 1 teaspoon water.
-Brush evenly over top of loaves.
+- Make an egg wash, whisking one egg with 1 teaspoon of water.
+Brush evenly over the top of the loaves.
 Bake for 45 minutes.
-If using a thermometer temperature should reach 190 degrees F and loaves should make a hollow sound when tapped.
+If using a thermometer, the temperature should reach 190 degrees F, and the loaves should make a hollow sound when tapped.

 - Remove immediately from pans and let cool on a rack for at least 1-2 hours before slicing.